 Main types of delivery apps

-There are several main types of delivery apps that vary in their target audience and, therefore, need different features to be included during the process of app development.
+There are several main types of delivery apps that vary in their target audience and, therefore, need different features to be included during the app development process.

 Restaurant aggregator apps